WintonCentre/unspun/readme.md

 ## unspun

-Exponent starter for a NNE/NNP add for journalists.
-Needs generalising to web.
+Exponent starter for a NNE/NNP app for journalists and clinicians.
+A web version is also needed.

 ### Usage (for developers)